Hi I’m Prajna,

 Giving Birth—Motherhood Dharma

 Some years into this mysterious samadhi my first child was born.
 My pregnancy was a thorough enchantment culminating with a seamless home birth.
 Throughout this time, I was intensely focused on reading and re-reading non-dual texts specifically the Ribhu Gita for first publication in English.
 This felt like the great purpose of my life, vocation, dharma.
-After the birth of my daughter it became clear that this particular spiritual life did not include family.
+After the birth of my daughter it became clear that a spiritual life designed by men and for men did not include family or birthing new ways of being.
 My daughter Autumn was my first harvest, my introduction to dharma as mother.

 Suddenly, two years later I was on a helicopter to Stanford hospital without my toddler.
 Over a weekend, our lives were flipped upside down and inside out.
-My twins were born three months early at one pound each, smaller than my hand.
-You can read about the magnitude of beauty and challenge that unfolded in my book Edge of Grace, A Fierce Awakening to Love.
-This name indicates how relentless life can be in gracing us with opportunities to continuously crack open and awaken to all-encompassing love.
+My twins were born out of negligence three months early at one pound each, smaller than my hand.
+You can read about the magnitude of harm, challenge and eventual beauty that unfolded in my book Edge of Grace, A Fierce Awakening to Love.
+This name indicates how relentless life can be in gracing us with opportunities to continuously allow our pain and grief to crack open as a portal of expansion to all-encompassing love.
 That was 1996.